Current Students and Graduates

 Yes.
 You may attend the ceremony even if there is an outstanding balance on your account.
 However, you must pay the full balance before receiving your diploma or any other official documents from the College, including your transcript.

-Can I choose to participate in a ceremony taking place on another campus than where I studied?
+Can I choose to participate in a ceremony taking place on another site than where I studied?

-Yes, but certain conditions may apply for ceremonies taking place in Sudbury.
+Yes, but certain conditions apply for ceremonies taking place in Sudbury.
 You may choose from the list of graduation sites provided in the registration form.
-Changes will not be possible after May 1st (for spring ceremonies) or October 1st (for fall ceremonies).
+Changes will not be possible after March 31.

 I am an international student, and I must submit a letter to the federal IRCC department to obtain a travel permit for my graduation ceremony.
 How can I get this letter?